 In contrast to the real printing results, it is difficult to simulate tightly-coupled pattern generation.
 Loosely coupled patterns are much easier to generate.
 Fig. 10 shows a result with $p{nextc} = 0.15$ and extrudedFilament = 0.05.
-The vertical column at the backside is caused by a singularpoint effect, i.e., layer connection points.
+The vertical column at the backside is caused by a singular-point effect, i.e., points of layer connection.

-6 Conclusion
+6. Conclusion

-Even if the head motion and filament extrusion are constant, 3D printers can generate self-organizing and stochastic (or randomized) patterns.
-This paper proposes a method for printing seaweed-like fluctuated patterns using FDM, which are similar to those generated by 1D and 2D CA. This paper also proposes computational CA models that simulate the above process.
-1D patterns can be simulated by the proposed model, but it still cannot simulate splitting or merging patterns.
+Even if the head motion and filament extrusion are constant, 3D printers can generate emergent and randomized patterns because fluctuation in the printing process and in the environment can be amplified by bifurcations in printing process.
+This paper proposes a method for printing seaweed-like patterns of 1D and 2D CA using FDM, and a computational model of these automata.
+A simulation works well for 1D model, but still it cannot simulate splitting or merging patterns.
+A singular point, such as quick head motion point, was found to destroy patterns.
 2D patterns can also be partially simulated.
-In addition, a singular point that destroys patterns, such as an explicit head motion, was found.

-Future work includes improvement of the computational model and developing applications.
-The proposed method will open a new horizon of 3D printing applications.
+This printing method will open a new horizon of 3D printing applications.